Shutter Mechanisms

 Shutters

 The shutter is not self-capping, when being set it is protected by a separate capping blade in the door of the camera.
-When the shutter release is pressed it first moves the capping blade clear and, if fitted, opens the spring door on the front of the camera, it then connects with the lever A. To focus using the focusing screen the shutter is raised until the held by the 1st catch.
-A small amount of pressure at F will open the spring door and move the capping blade aside, a catch on the index plate is then moved over the end of the shutter release to prevent the capping blade returning.
-The same arrangement is used with the pneumatic release and for time exposures i.e. the shutter is fully set, the release F is partially depressed and the capping locked in the open position.
+When the shutter release is pressed it first moves the capping blade clear and, if fitted, opens the spring door on the front of the camera, it then connects with lever A. To focus using the focusing screen the shutter is raised until held by the first catch.
+A small amount of pressure at F will open the spring door and move the capping blade aside, a catch on the index plate is then moved over the end of the shutter release to prevent the capping blade from returning.
+The same arrangement is used with the pneumatic release and for time exposures i.e. the shutter is fully set, the release F is partially depressed and the capping blade locked in the open position.

-The shutter (right) is from a High Speed, on this model the setting rod is separate to the piston rod.
+The shutter (right) is from a High-Speed, on this model the setting rod is separate to the piston rod.
 The setting rod is on the right and is pulled back after setting by its own spring.
 The shutter on the far right is from a 3 ¼" x 2 ⅜" Special B, it is fitted with a supplementary spring that runs from the Index plate to the piston rod.
 The spring can be unclipped from the piston rod and fixed to the Index plate when not in use.
 Only a single set of speeds is marked so its function is not clear.

 The shutter fitted to the De Luxe is similar in that it is a sector type, spring powered with pneumatic regulation, but its mechanism is very different.
-The shutter (shown here unset) is pivoted at M, it is rotated during exposure by the movement of O which is attached to a small lobe opposite the blade, during tensioning it is rotated in the opposite direction by moving a lug near to O. The shutter is set by pulling up a rod by a knob on the top of the camera, this rotates the blade to the set position and tensions the coiled spring M. The rod works behind the face-plate of the shutter and is attached to a short lever, when the rod is lifted the lever presses down on and moves a lug attached to the shutter blade near to O thereby raising the shutter blade.
-The speed is set by moving the lever S this moves the post T to the left or right.
-The top of the post works within a slot of the lever L. When the shutter is set the link N moves down forcing the end of the lever L that is attached to the piston rod of P up thereby setting the pneumatic delay.
+The shutter (shown here unset) is pivoted at M, it is rotated during exposure by the movement of O which is attached to a small lobe opposite the blade, during tensioning it is rotated in the opposite direction by moving a lug near O. The shutter is set by pulling up a rod by a knob on the top of the camera, this rotates the blade to the set position and tensions the coiled spring M. The rod works behind the face-plate of the shutter and is attached to a short lever, when the rod is lifted, the lever presses down on and moves a lug attached to the shutter blade near to O thereby raising the shutter blade.
+The speed is set by moving lever S which moves the post T to the left or right.
+The top of the post works within a slot of lever L. When the shutter is set the link N moves down forcing the end of the lever L that is attached to the piston rod of P up thereby setting the pneumatic delay.
 The piston of P always assumes the same position and air enters P at the same rate.
-Changing the speed setting alters the position of the fulcrum of the lever L i.e. where L and T meet.
+Changing the speed setting alters the position of the fulcrum of lever L i.e. where L and T meet.
 At high speeds the fulcrum is to the left, a short downward movement of the piston causes a large movement of the link N which rotates the blade past the lens.
-At a slow speed the pillar T is to the right, now a large movement of the piston rod is required to rotate the shutter blade.
+At a slow speed, the pillar T is to the right, now a large movement of the piston rod is required to rotate the shutter blade.
 The arm D moves within an open cylinder probably providing a damping action and brake at the end of the exposure.

 N&G Nydia